IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-doughnut.md

 ## $PlatformShort$ Doughnut Chart - Slice Explosion

+The $PlatformShort$ Doughnut Chart has the ability to explode its slices outward from the continguous ring of the chart on click, as demonstrated by the below sample:

 <div class="sample-container loading" style="height: 400px">
     <iframe id="doughnut-chart-explosion-iframe" src='{environment:dvDemosBaseUrl}/charts/doughnut-chart-explosion' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Doughnut Slice Explosion"></iframe>
 </div>